 Now, let's focus on the outputs.
-The key to routing signals to the outside world is the following dictum: "the AES/EBU digital outputs reign supreme!"
+The key to routing signals to the outside world is the following dictum: "the four analog and four AES/EBU outputs reign supreme!"
 Why?
-The ADAT, S/P DIF, and analog outputs "tap" into the main AES/EBU outputs for their signals (i.e., the signal ends up going out both the AES/EBU port and the other port).
-So in order to send a particular signal (e.g., DSP A output 1) to one of these other outputs, you must first assign it to an AES/EBU output.
+The ADAT and S/P DIF outputs "tap" into the four analog and four AES/EBU outputs for their signals (i.e., the signal ends up going out both the AES/EBU port and the other port).
+So in order to send a particular signal (e.g., DSP A output 1) to an ADAT or S/P DIF output, you must first assign it to an one of the analog or AES/EBU outputs.
 Only then can these other output types tap into it!